Skip to main content

 Native American Environmental Issues and the Media (JOUR367)

 Native American Environmental Issues and the Media is a 10-week course taught by Reynaldo Morales Cardenas, formerly taught by Professor Patty Loew who retired in 2023.
-This course ntroduces students to Native American environmental issues, such as treaty-based hunting, fishing, and gathering rights; air and water quality issues; mining; pipelines; and sacred sites.
+This course introduces students to Native American environmental issues, such as treaty-based hunting, fishing, and gathering rights; air and water quality issues; mining; pipelines; and sacred sites.
 The class focuses on how the media cover these issues and how that coverage contributes to the formation of public opinion and public policy.
 Below are links to a few of the final projects from the fall 2020 class.
 These projects explore a variety of topics that fall within the context of Native American environmental issues and the media, playing to the student's strengths as journalists.

 “RIGHTS OF NATURE” STORYMAP by Jack Jordan